Pure, fiery, mythical, and ultimately perfect, diamond is the most highly prized of all gemstones and the hardest mineral on earth.

 The history of the diamond is merged with the development of the brilliant cut, the one that best shows the gem’s superb fire and luster.

 The artistry of the cut is the only man-influenced aspect of a diamond’s value and can affect it.

 Diamonds can be imitated by other colorless stones, glass, or synthetic gems.
 Synthetic cubic zirconia is the most common diamond simulant.

-- The Cullinan I, or Star of Africa: it’s the largest polished white diamond in the world, with 530.20 carats.
+- The Cullinan I, or Star of Africa: it’s the largest polished white paragon in the world, with 530.20 carats.
 It was cut from the biggest gem-quality diamond ever discovered, weighing 3,106 carats.
 Named after Sir Thomas Cullinan, the gem is in the scepter of the English king’s insignia;

 - The Koh-I-Noor Diamond: meaning Mountain of Light, the Koh-I-Noor is a large white diamond weighing 108.92 carats.
 It originally belonged to the Indian Raj but finally became a possession of Queen Victoria after the conquest of Punjab by the British;

 - The Hope Diamond: an extremely rare gemstone weighing 42.45 carats.
 It was named after Henry Ph.
 Hope, the banker who bought it in the 19th century;